I have learned two things from Drift.

 All that aside, I really like this toy.

 I am a very big fan of Gundam, and the unmistakable influences make me very, very happy.
 His toy includes three blades.
-The first, a nice intention, is his “Great Sword” as it was named in the fiction, it actually draws upon the power of the spark of its user.
+The first is his “Great Sword” as it was named in the fiction, it actually draws upon the power of the spark of its user.
 The problem with it is the “safety first” plastic used on the sword actually warps under its own weight.
 This is why I bought one of Bellyboy Repro’s amazingly well done non-bendy, silver-bladed versions.
 Can’t have a swordsman with a warped sword.

 translated today as “Peerless”, it can alternately be translated fully as “Peerless under heaven” (which simply adds to the fury of the anti-fans).
 I choose to believe that the sword inscription refers to the sword itself (being a “Great Sword”) and not simply Drift telling you that he is cooler than you are.
 Also included are two smaller blades that fold up and fit into his alt-mode’s door panels, panels that become hip holsters in robot mode.